epfml/disco/docs/CONTRIBUTING.md

 # Contributor guide

-This guide complements the [devloper guide](../DEV.md) and gives additional information on the project, how to modify DISCO and how to contribute to the codebase.
+This guide complements the [developer guide](../DEV.md) and gives additional information on the project, how to modify DISCO and how to contribute to the codebase.

 ## Onboarding